jidongxiao/CSCI1200-DataStructures/lectures/05_pointers/README.md

 ### 5.8.2 Second Approach

 The first approach uses pointer arithmetic in several places - just to demonstrate the usage of pointer arithmetic; but many students find it confusing and hard to understand.
-In contrast, the following approach is easier to understand, and **is the recommended way for you to use in tomorrow's lab**; use the first approach only if you truly understand all the pointer arithmetics involved in that approach.
+In contrast, the following approach is easier to understand. <!--and **is the recommended way for you to use in tomorrow's lab**; use the first approach only if you truly understand all the pointer arithmetics involved in that approach.-->

 ```cpp
 const int n = 10;